mlesniak/fizz-jvm/README.md

 # Overview

-While showing your basic programming skills by implementing [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) is nice, I thought *Let's bring it to the next level'.
+While showing your basic programming skills by implementing [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) is nice, I thought *Let's bring it to the next level*.
 In this repository you'll find a functional JVM implementation which is able to interpret the class file produced by `javac` from the following source code, i.e.

     $ cat fizz-buzz/Main.java